dennistalanga/precipitation-nowcasting/README.md

 | **Spatial Resolution** | 0.01° grid spacing (~1km × 1km tiles) bound to coordinate system EPSG:4326 |
 | **Missing-Value Indicator** | `-1` (Identifies hardware dropouts, non-zero clutter, or missing scans) |

-> ⏳ **Runtime Temporal Sequence Validation:** To prevent data contamination during continuous batch generation, the `RadarDataset` constructor executes an automated verification layer over the loaded metadata timestamps.
-Every candidate sequence window is dynamically validated for an exact 5-minute sampling interval across the combined input and forecast timeline.
-If a window hits missing scans or localized hardware dropouts that create a time gap, the sequence is automatically discarded from the index.
-This runtime validation guarantees that the model never processes distorted chronological fields without requiring destructive offline modifications to the raw files.

 ---

 ## 🛠️ Data Engineering & Preprocessing Pipeline